KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin/_index.md

 Writing a Kate plugin

-The plugin we will write will basically be a markdown previewer.
+The plugin we will write will basically be a Markdown previewer.
 It will do something like
-- Once a file opens, check if the file is a markdown file
+- Once a file opens, check if the file is a Markdown file
 - If it is, then create a preview for it in the sidebar

 We'll call this plugin Markdown Previewer.

-The tutorials assumes that you have dev versions of Qt and KDE Framework libraries installed.
-Additionally we will need extra-cmake-modules package.
+The tutorials assumes that you have development versions of Qt and KDE Framework libraries installed, as well as `extra-cmake-modules`.

 Initial directory structure: